 - Establish a record keeping system

-- Provide plan information to eligible employees
+- Provide plan information to participant

 Call Correct Capital to Start a 401(k) For Your Small Business in Wildwood, MO